st-bert/learn-microservices/modules/communication/slides/6 - Async communication (Spring Cloud Stream).md

 Start the landscape with the following commands:

 ```
-$ export COMPOSE_FILE=docker-compose-one-to-many-groups.yml
+export COMPOSE_FILE=docker-compose-one-to-many-groups.yml
+mvn clean package -Dmaven.test.skip=true
+docker compose build
-$ docker compose up --detach
+docker compose up --detach
 ```

-Using the [web interface](http://localhost:15672/) of LavinMQ it is possible to observe that the messages exchange receives 5 events/s and publishes them to a single message group having three consumers.
-Thus, the output rate is 5 events/s.
+Using the [LavinMQ web interface](http://localhost:15672/), we can exchange that the exchange receives 5 events/s and publishes them to a single message group having three consumers.
+As a consequence, the output rate is 5 events/s.

 ![](images/rabbitmq-consumer-group.webp)